brandongc/lfdft/README.md

     H       5.000000000000000      4.077168000000000      3.762305000000000

 Note: the computational grid is defined on [0, L] where L is length of the cell in a given direction.
 Therefore it is important to ensure the atoms are centered in the compuational box.

+This material is based upon work supported by the National Science Foundation under Grant Number (1226258).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.